 The Qur’an, like the Bible, confirms that Jesus (peace be upon him) was born from a mother but not from a father.
 It confirms that Jesus’ birth was miraculous.

 However, Muslims believe Jesus (peace be upon him) was able to speak when he was a baby in order to defend his mother against the neighbors’ accusations and in order to preach.
-Christians, on the other end, believe Jesus started preaching when he was thirty years old.
+On the other hand, Christians believe Jesus started preaching when he was thirty years old.

 “Then she (Mary) pointed to him.
 They said: ‘How can we talk to one who is a child in the cradle?’
 He (Jesus) said: ‘Verily!
 I am a slave of God, He has given me the Scripture and made me a Prophet.”
 (The Qur’an, 19:29-30).